 Undergraduate Degree and Master’s Prerequisite Courses

-Graduate schools that offer data science programs are more likely to choose students who have an appropriate background in the quantitative skills needed for this field.
+Math is hard, but it’s absolutely vital to truly learning to become a data scientist.
+By the time you get to the master’s level, you’ll need to have an appropriate background in the quantitative skills needed for this field.
 Preparing for a data science master’s degree entails:

-- A Bachelor’s of Science degree in a quantitative field such as computer science, applied math, statistics, or engineering
+- A degree in a quantitative field like computer science, applied math, statistics, or engineering

 - Coursework in such key disciplines as calculus I and II, linear algebra, statistics, quantitative methods, and programming languages